 - We're a global top 50 university.
 UNSW ranked in the top 50 universities worldwide (QS World University Rankings, 2020)

 - UNSW has the Most Employable Students (Winner, Australian Financial Review Most Employable Students Award 2020)

 - We're ranked 13th in the world and 2nd in Australia for Employer Reputation in Built Environment

 - Member of prestigious Group of Eight (Go8) universities

 - Strong industry links and partnerships

-“UNSW Built Environment appealed to me because of its reputation and also its ability to offer industrial design in a faculty that brought together all disciplines of the built environment.
+“UNSW School of Built Environment appealed to me because of its reputation and also its ability to offer industrial design in a school that brought together all disciplines of the built environment.
 I was attracted to the Bachelor of Industrial Design course because it provided me with the foundations to pursue a career continuing to do what I already enjoyed doing.”